lobes/smoko/README.md

 # smoko

-Australian slang for downing tools and taking a break for an unknown period of time.
-Here's a CLI tool of the same name.
+Australian slang for putting the tools down and taking a break for an unknown period of time.

-You tell it when you want to go for a smoko. `smoko in 7` will make Smoko (in 7 minutes) put your displays in sleep mode (it's idiomatic to jiggle your mouse/touchpad to end a smoko).
+You tell it when you want to go on smoko.
+At that time, smoko will put your displays to sleep.

 So you can down tools for a moment.
-And go have a smoko.
+And go on smoko.

 Go drink a glass of water.